-NURSING MAJOR ADMISSION CRITERIA FOR APPLICANTS WITHOUT AN RN LICENSE
+NURSING MAJOR ADMISSION CRITERIA FOR APPLICANTS WITHOUT AN RN LICENSE AND APPLICANTS WITH AN LPN LICENSE

 Applications are available by January 15 and due by March 1